- Committe Meeting Photo

 Prowling the region’s steep cliffs and boulder fields are snow leopards, wolves, and brown bears.
 These agile predators hunt wild sheep and goats—the “mountain monarchs” that include flare-horned markhor, Siberian ibex, Ladakh urial, blue sheep, and Marco Polo sheep.

 Partly because of the region’s geological boundaries, the people of Northern Pakistan represent diverse ethnic backgrounds.
 The Indus River splits the region and its deep gorge has created one of the only mountain passages, used by a trickle of pilgrims, traders, and would-be conquerors for thousands of years.
 The rushing waters and steep-sided valleys on either side of this gorge have allowed local communities to maintain a surprising isolation.
-Fiercely independent, the people of the Northern Areas speak at least six languages.
+Fiercely independent, the people of the Gilgit-Baltistan speak at least six languages.
 There are seven dialects of just one of the languages, Shina, suggesting some of the cultural complexities found in these largely isolated mountain communities.

 - Northern Pakistan has the second-highest mountain in the world, K-2, which soars more than 28,000 feet tall—nearly the height that transcontinental jets fly.